Content of Article

 - Large Solution SAFe deals with complex solutions where many releases and phases are necessary.
-If your business is in need of completely new software or IT system and one responsible team is not enough due to its complexity consider the SAFe Large Solution level.
+If your business is in need of a completely new software or IT system and one responsible team is not enough due to its complexity consider the SAFe Large Solution level.

 - Portfolio SAFe focuses on delivering the right thing with an appropriate level of investment to meet the company's strategic objective.
 For SMEs (small and medium-sized enterprises), it can mean to include their complete technical environment.

 - Full SAFe coordinates the company's portfolio and all other solutions in the environment which can, of course, differ from complexity and therefore also from SAFe method.
-It involves the five core competencies of a lean agile enterprise: Lean-Agile Leadership, Team & Technical Agility, DevOps, Business Solutions, Lean Portfolio Management
+It involves the five core competencies of a lean-agile enterprise: Lean-Agile Leadership, Team & Technical Agility, DevOps, Business Solutions, Lean Portfolio Management

 In case your business needs lean adjustments, consider applying the SAFe methodology.